-"Hospital" includes acute care hospitals paid under Medicare's inpatient prospective payment system (IPPS).
+Notes: "Hospital" includes acute care hospitals paid under Medicare's IPPS.
 Hospital margins are for all lines of Medicare business in the hospital.

 Total profit margins, reflecting the profits on all payers and lines of business, are a function of other payers' rates and the payer mix in each sector.